 - INA’s upstream operations were also streamlined and improved through the Upstream Production Optimization (UPO) Project, yielding savings through, among others, technological enhancements, a reduction of external contractors and maintenance rationalization.

 As a result, overall, INA’s operational results have shown strong improvement compared to 2009.
-EBITDA practically doubled from the level of HRK 2 billion (EUR 300 million) in recent years.
-This was achieved despite INA’s significant revenue losses stemming from the freezing of its Syria operations.
+EBITDA practically doubled from the level of HRK 2 billion (~EUR 269 million) in the recent years.

 Besides that, between 2009 and 2018 the net debt of INA decreased from HRK 8.2 billion to HRK 1.6 billion.